- Fire & Ambulance

 - Attend the mandatory orientation.

 - Be the minimum age of 21 at date of hire.

 - High school graduate or having a G.E.D.

 - Ability to pass each phase of the firefighter examination process.

 - Valid driver’s license.

-- Must be a current Illinois EMT-basic or eligible for licensure as an EMT-basic in Illinois.
-In addition, must have a valid EMT-basic or higher license at the time of orientation.
+- Must be a current Illinois EMT-basic or or higher at time of hire.

 - Must become a licensed Illinois paramedic within two years of hire.

 All applicants are subject to the rules and regulations of the East Peoria Fire and Police Commission.

-Every member of the East Peoria Fire Department is required to be a licensed paramedic.
+Every member of the East Peoria Fire Department is required to be a licensed paramedic (an EMT-P license).
 It is not required to have the EMT-P license at the time of hire, but new firefighters must complete paramedic training and obtain their EMT-P license within two years of being hired.
 Those who are a licensed paramedic at the time of hire are eligible for a $10,000 non-pensionable bonus, half paid when they are counted toward minimum manning and the remainder paid once they have been counted as manpower for six months.

 Firefighting is a physical profession.
 Those considering firefighting as a career are encouraged to get into good physical condition.
 Those hired to be East Peoria firefighters will be sent to a training academy which has rigorous physical components.

 Firefighter Candidate Testing Steps

 Once it is announced that applications are being accepted, the process begins with completely filling out the application.
 The application is now available online and in a paper version.
-Candidates should read the application directions and supply all required documents.
-Items that must be provided with the completed application are:
+Candidates should read the application directions.

 - Driver’s license or other photo I.D.

 - High school diploma or G.E.D. certificate.

 Failure to provide all required information on the application and failure to bring the required documents to the mandatory orientation will result in the application being rejected.

 All candidates are required to attend a mandatory orientation meeting, and a driver’s license or photo I.D. is required for entry.
 Once the doors are secured, no late entries will be permitted.